microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 ## Deploy the target Azure VM

+Note: The instructor may have the VM already deployed since it can take 10 minutes or longer to deploy the VM

+1. Use the marketplace to deploy the SQL Server in Azure Virtual Machine with SQL Server 2016 Standard Edition with Windows Server 2016.

 TODO: mention you can automate this process with Azure templates.

 1. Use Azure SQL in the portal to choose SQL Server 2016 SP2 Std on Windows 2016 Datacenter.